-- We aim to run a series of semi-structured interviews in each case study area, leading towards a workshop once a year. - In 2008 the programme will focus on current trends & policies. - In 2009 the programme will focus on future scenarios & opportunities. - We will also convene a multi-area forum once a year, to share best practices and build European links. - We will use a variety of methods, including an 'evocative' project using creative media. - In mid 2010 these will be brought together and presented to the PLUREL international scientific meeting to be held in Manchester.
+- We aim to run a series of semi-structured interviews in each case study area, leading towards a workshop once a year. - In 2008 the programme will focus on the future trends and challenges. - In 2009 the programme will focus on future opportunities and responses. - We will also convene a multi-area forum once a year, to share best practices and build European links. - We will use a variety of methods, including an 'evocative' project using creative media. - In spring 2010 these will be brought together and presented to the PLUREL international scientific meeting to be held in Manchester.